-California American Water Compliance Plan: California American Water affirms that it has adequate procedures, mechanisms or policies in place to comply with Rule IV.B.
-California

-American Water will apply the definitions in Rule II.F to compliance with Rule IV.B.
+California American Water Compliance: California American Water affirms that it has adequate procedures, mechanisms or policies in place to comply with Rule IV.B.
+California American Water will apply the definitions in Rule II.F to comply with Rule IV.B.
+California American Water will apply the definitions in Rule II.E. to comply with Rule IV.B.
 All such costs are reviewed and approved in each of California American Water's general rate cases.